K-Phoen/rulerz/doc/writing_rules.md

 $rule  = 'group in :groups and points > :min_points and length(name) > 3';
 ```
 **N.B**: while the Doctrine ORM executor supports all function available in the
-DQL language, the other executors require that you define the functions you want
+DQL language, the other compilation targets require that you define the functions
-to use.
+you want to use.
 See the "[Custom operators](custom_operators.md)" section.

 ## That was it!